Discover the flavors of East Asian cuisine in the ancient town of Hoi An.

 Cà ri Việt Nam.

-Vietnamese curry
+Vietnamese curry.

-Banana leaves for food
+Banana leaves for holding food

 Sử dụng lá chuối để bọc thức ăn.